Therapy for Anxiety in New Orleans

 Some folks might call you a worrier or an anxious person.
 I like to think of this pattern as Super Thinking which evolved for a reason.

-This pattern may have showed up at an earlier age because you needed support to manage stress, life challenges, emotions, insecurity, instability, overwhelming circumstances, other people’s emotions, persistent cultural stressors, environmental stress, or chronic stressors in your home.
+This pattern may have arisen at an earlier age because you needed support to manage: stress, life challenges, emotions, insecurity, instability, overwhelming circumstances, other people’s emotions, persistent cultural stressors, environmental stress, or chronic stress in your home.
 We could also inherit these patterns from our caregivers and the generations before us.

 Our culture often rewards and celebrates folks for super thinking habits by valuing perfectionism, overworking, not rocking the boat, doing it all on your own, and overachieving.
-This can be quite confusing during younger ages and stages because the pattern that is being celebrated or rewarded is also causing internal suffering.
+This can be quite confusing during younger ages because the pattern that is being rewarded may also cause internal suffering.

 As you likely know, this pattern comes with a cost.
 Sometimes, super thinkers can feel lonely, neglected, overwhelmed, isolated, burdened, chronically stressed, burnt out, taken advantage of, misunderstood by others, guilty about prioritizing their needs, and fearful of speaking up.